-- Standard key

-- Care Key
+- Standard key - Care Key

-- Key tag

-The car detects when there's a key in the passenger compartment and gives you driving access.
+The car detects when you bring a key with you into the front part of the passenger compartment and gives you driving access.

 Using keys is fairly straightforward, but you should be aware of the limitations of each key type for safety and security reasons.
 Therefore, it is important to read the whole section about keys and how to use them.